tmnguyen8/liri-node-app/README.md

 * [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 * Install the packages:
-Navigate to your directory where this repo lives on your local machine
+Navigate to your directory where this repo lives on your local machine and install the following packages:
 ```git
 npm install --save dotenv
 npm install --save moment